Kiritsu/uploadr/README.md

 > `GET /api/upload/{string|guid:filename}/details` - Gets an upload's details by its id or guid.

+> `GET /api/upload/uploads` - Gets details of every upload created by the current authenticated user.

 ## Authenticated requests (Admin)
 > `PATCH /api/account/{userId}/block` - Blocks a user by its id.